stan-alam/philosophy/Bhagavad_Gita/README.md

 ## Notes on Exploring Bhagavad Gita

+“Work for work's sake, not for yourself.
+Act, but do not be attached to your actions.“

 ```text
 This is potentially one of the most significant books to emerge in recent times on
 how to read the G…t, for it provides a clear way forward to make coherent sense